Veronica Electronica: Critical reception

 Veronica Electronica was met with generally positive reviews.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 63, based on 7 reviews.
 Neil Z. Yeung from AllMusic called it "one of the more intriguing releases to come from the retrospective anniversary series that was rolled out into the 2020s".
 Shaad D'Souza from The Guardian commented it "is worth the price of admission".
 Mary Chiney of Beats Per Minute wrote: "It gives form to a forgotten chapter and lets a monumental era exhale one last time.
 In doing so, Madonna doesn't just honor the past, she releases it".
-Ed Power od The Irish Times opined: "It's a postcard from the edge of the rave era and an eloquent love letter to pop at its purest and most euphoric".
+Ed Power of The Irish Times opined: "It's a postcard from the edge of the rave era and an eloquent love letter to pop at its purest and most euphoric".
 Callum Foulds of The Line of Best Fit wrote: "Veronica Electronica may not add much to the already excellent era it comes from, but it certainly acts as a reminder to give the original another spin."

-Less favorable review came from Pitchforks Owen Myers.
+A less favorable review came from Pitchforks Owen Myers.
 He pointed out releasing the widely available remixes instead of the songs Madonna mentioned in 1998.
 He commented that "Veronica Electronica doesn't know if it wants to dynamically reinvent the remixes of its day or present an authoritative survey of them.
 It winds up doing neither", adding it "promised to soar just as high, but it hardly gets off the ground."